omeid/slurp-todo/README.md

 Now point your browser at `http://localhost:8081` and voila!

-Now if you edit any of the frontend files, they will be livereloaded and when you change \*g files, the server will be restarted.
+Now if you edit any of the frontend files, they will be livereloaded\* and when you change .go files, the server will be restarted.

 \*Works best in Firefox.